Danack/RfcCodex/type_aliasing.md

 ### Implementation needed

 That's the main hurdle I can think of.
-It seems like a straitforward reasonble idea.
+It seems like a straightforward reasonable idea.

 ### People will want typed arrays